luisscarlos/micro-blog-api/README.md

 - Import cloned project to your preferred IDE
 - Run the file MicroblogApplication.java

-API documentation can be found at http://localhost:8081/swagger-ui/index.html after application starts and below.
+API documentation can be found at http://localhost:8081/swagger-ui/index.html after application starts, and below.

 ## Routes
 News Controller